jsalva9/A0C4-alphazero-for-connect-4/adl_tasks/adl_hacking.md

 One challenge that I have already solved is the implementation of the optimal policy.
 The way I did it is by using this [online connect4 solver](https://connect4.gamesolver.org/).
 The solver computes the score of each possible move for a given board.
 The way to pass a board to the solver is by using the sequence of played columns.
-For example, ``0402`` means that the first player played in column 0, the second player in column 4, the first player in column 0 again, Finally, a REQUEST on ``https://connect4.gamesolver.org/?pos=0402=`` returns a dictionary with the scores of each move.
+For example, ``0402`` means that the first player played in column 0, the second player in column 4, the first player in column 0 again.
+Finally, a REQUEST on ``https://connect4.gamesolver.org/?pos=0402=`` returns a dictionary with the scores of each move.
 Since it is expensive to make a request for each move, I implemented a cache that stores the results of the requests.